salieri009/MyTechPortFolio/docs/Implementation.md

 - Error handling with user-friendly messages

 ## Current Status
-✅ **Frontend**: Fully functional with mock data
+??**Frontend**: Fully functional with mock data
-✅ **Specs**: Implementation-ready for all layers
+??**Specs**: Implementation-ready for all layers
-⏳ **Backend**: Ready for Spring Boot implementation
+??**Backend**: Ready for Spring Boot implementation
-⏳ **Database**: Ready for MySQL setup
+??**Database**: Ready for MySQL setup
-⏳ **Deployment**: AWS architecture planned
+??**Deployment**: AWS architecture planned

 ## Verification
-- Build: ✅ `npm run build` successful
+- Build: ??`npm run build` successful
-- Dev Server: ✅ `npm run dev` running on localhost:5173
+- Dev Server: ??`npm run dev` running on localhost:5173
-- TypeScript: ✅ All type definitions complete
+- TypeScript: ??All type definitions complete
-- Dependencies: ✅ No security issues in audit
+- Dependencies: ??No security issues in audit

 The project is now ready for backend development and can be deployed immediately with mock data for demonstration purposes.